 Due to weight loss and aging, the face will naturally lose some of its laxity and volume, resulting in a sagging, wrinkles and fine lines.
-Dr. Morales offers injectable fillers to his patients in Katy to fight the signs of aging.
-An injectable filler is a non-surgical procedure used to add volume under the skin, and create a smoother, younger appearance.
-When combined with other anti-aging treatments, such as wrinkle relaxers, injectable fillers are labeled the “liquid facelift”.
-These procedures offer patients some of the benefits of a surgical facelift without the invasive nature and downtime it takes to recover from surgery.
+Dr. Rolando Morales offers injectable fillers to his patients in Houston, TX to fight the signs of aging.
+An injectable filler is a nonsurgical procedure used to add volume under the skin, and create a smoother, younger appearance.
+These filler injections offer patients some of the benefits of a surgical facelift without the invasive nature and downtime it takes to recover from surgery.

 The market for injectable fillers has exploded over the last decade; offering numerous options and brands for patients to consider.